Lessons from the Charity Digital Code: Principle 1 – leadership

 The Charity Digital Code of Practice was launched last year thanks to the combined efforts of a group of sector organisations, with the aim of helping charities benchmark their progress in using digital and learn from example.
 It focuses on seven guiding principles for success with tangible actions charities can take.

-In this series, Tech Trust trustee and Chair of the Charity Digital Code of Practive Zoe Amar speaks with a charity that embodies one of each of the seven principles, sharing their lessons and experiences.
+In this series, Charity Digital trustee and Chair of the Charity Digital Code of Practice Zoe Amar speaks with a charity that embodies one of each of the seven principles, sharing their lessons and experiences.

 This week Amar spoke with Lara Burns, Chief Digital and Technology Officer at Age UK about the principle of ‘leadership’.
 An inspirational digital leader, Burns has worked across sectors leading innovation, transformation and change programmes for 25 years.